antolu/LHCbDIRAC/docs/source/AdministratorGuide/Installation/make_release.rst

 Otherwise, simply click the "Accept merge request" button for each of them.

-If you are making a Major release please merge devel to master follow the instruction: :ref:`devel_to_master` (NOT for PATCH release).
+If you are making a Major release please merge devel to master follow the instruction: :ref:`devel_to_master`.

 Then, from the LHCbDIRAC local fork you need to update some files::